opentdf/otdfctl/docs/man/policy/obligations/_index.md

 `policy obligations create --name drm --value watermarking`

 Without the derived assocation, the obligation can be added on TDF encrypt as any other attribute FQN.
 There is nothing stopping a PEP or admin from utilizing obligations in both manners in tandem as appropriate.

+**Evaluation**

+In either scenario above, resolution of obligation satisfaction is similar to an `anyOf` rule on an attribute definition.
+If the obligation for `drm` contains several values, and only one of them is `watermark`, a PEP or environmental entity that successfully meets the admin-defined obligation conditions for specifically that obligation or any of the other child values of the `drm` obligation parent for the data (derived via attributes or on the TDF) would result in a permitted access decision.